Perspectives

 Next Steps

-Empowering your employees to share valuable, relevant content with their networks helps them build their personal brand while extending your reach and amplifying engagement.
-It’s a win-win for your company and your employees and a great complement to your always-on organic and paid LinkedIn marketing programs.
+Empowering your employees to share relevant content with their networks helps them build their personal brand and extends your company’s brand reach.
+It’s a win-win for your company and your employees, and a great complement to your always-on organic and paid LinkedIn marketing programs.

 About the author